opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ### Gallery Relation Editor

-QField automatically upgrades the standard relation editor widget to a **Gallery Relation Editor** for any parent-child relationship where the child layer contains an *Attachment* (External Resource) widget.
+QField automatically upgrades the standard relation editor widget to a **Gallery Relation Editor** for any parent-child relationship where the child layer is set to the *Attachment*  widget.

 This provides a highly visual, media-centric experience for browsing and managing related photos, videos, and audios directly from the parent feature's form.